 Develop a thorough, well-thought-out business plan and budget for your coffee shop

 If you’re like me, you’re excited to start showing people that you have the best coffee in town.
 But it’s important not to jump in too fast.
-The coffee business is highly competitive, and it’s vital that you plan well before you open.
+The coffee business is highly competitive, and you must plan well before you open.

 Before you do anything else, you need to know how much you can afford to spend to open your coffee business.
 There are different styles of coffee shops, and you don’t need hundreds of thousands of dollars to open one.